New ‘Call of Duty: Warzone’ map takes the player to Verdansk in 1984

 Upon completion of that round, players are whisked back in time via a cutscene before deploying directly into the 1984 version of Verdansk for a round of battle royale.

 Since Verdansk’s destruction on Wednesday, Rebirth had been the only playable map for “Warzone” players.
+Now the available playlists include standard battle royale for solos, duos, trios and quads in the new Verdansk map; Resurgence trios, also in Verdansk; Rebirth Island Resurgence quads; and Plunder quads.

+The new map also brings with it a special limited time event in which players must search for missing CIA operative Russell Adler in the city of Verdansk by identify locations shown in a special menu and then search those spots for intel on the map.

 Read more: